 I use YNAB (You Need a Budget) to track our family finances.
 I like the idea of doing what they call a “Fresh Start” which is exactly what it sounds like: a clean slate, with all your accounts zeroed out (allowing you to bring each starting balance over fresh) and all the budget categories empty.
-It leaves scheduled transactions intact but erases any existing credit card balances, so be careful to do this only when all your credit cards are paid off—or just make note of the transactions that still need to be addressed.
+It leaves scheduled transactions intact but erases any existing credit card balances, so be careful to do this only when all your credit cards are paid off—or just make a note of the transactions that you still need to address.

 When done together it can shine a lot of light and clarity on our financial priorities.

 My biggest goal for 2019 is to finish fully funding our emergency fund.
 Right now it can cover three months, but ideally, it will cover six months of expenses.

 My 2018 book total reached 53 books, but I read 12 of those during September’s 30-day challenge to read 10 or more in 30 days.
 In 2019 I want to read a book a week for a total of 52 books.
 At least one-quarter of them I want to be novels.
 Most of the books I read in 2018 were nonfiction, self-help, personal growth and development, or business books.

 And there’s nothing wrong with that!